gleisonsdm/Kuifje-Documentation/JSON/JSON.md

 ## Machine Format

-To dump the output in the Kuifje machine JSON standard, it is necessary to add the flag "json2".
+The flag "json2" dumps the output in the Kuifje machine JSON standard ("_mach.json" extension).
+The machine JSON format stores information compactly.
+However, it is difficult for humans to understand without additional tools to facilitate the information display.

 Command Line Example:
 ```sh